aiven/terraform-provider-aiven/docs/resources/pg.md

 Optional:

-- `dbname` (String) Database name for bootstrapping the initial connection
+- `dbname` (String) Database name for bootstrapping the initial connection.
-- `host` (String) Hostname or IP address of the server where to migrate data from
+- `host` (String) Hostname or IP address of the server where to migrate data from.
-- `ignore_dbs` (String) Comma-separated list of databases, which should be ignored during migration (supported by MySQL only at the moment)
+- `ignore_dbs` (String) Comma-separated list of databases, which should be ignored during migration (supported by MySQL only at the moment).
-- `method` (String) The migration method to be used (currently supported only by Redis and MySQL service types)
+- `method` (String) The migration method to be used (currently supported only by Redis and MySQL service types).
-- `password` (String, Sensitive) Password for authentication with the server where to migrate data from
+- `password` (String, Sensitive) Password for authentication with the server where to migrate data from.
-- `port` (Number) Port number of the server where to migrate data from
+- `port` (Number) Port number of the server where to migrate data from.
-- `ssl` (Boolean) The server where to migrate data from is secured with SSL The default value is `true`.
+- `ssl` (Boolean) The server where to migrate data from is secured with SSL.
+The default value is `true`.
-- `username` (String) User name for authentication with the server where to migrate data from
+- `username` (String) User name for authentication with the server where to migrate data from.

 <a id="nestedblock--pg_user_config--pg"></a>